Andrew Gee (rugby league): Playing career

 Gee toiled with the Broncos through the club's domination of the 1997 Super League season and took his place in the champion Brisbane team that won the 1998 NRL grand final.
 In 1998 he also won the club's player of the year award.
 He left the club at the end of 1999 to join Warrington but later returned to the Broncos, along with former captain Allan Langer, for the 2002 season.
 Sometimes criticized for lack of discipline resulting in needless penalties which potentially cost his team victories, Gee finished his playing career in 2003.
 That year he also made the State of Origin team, some 13 years after his first representative match.
 He was the first player to play 250+ games for the Broncos.
 Early in the 2007 season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included Gee.
 In 2009 Gee was inducted into the Broncos official Hall of Fame.

+Although Gee was well revered as a sturdy, defensive player.
+He kicked twice during his first grade rugby league career, with one kick resulting in a 40/20 and the other forcing a dropout.